It’s been a long time since I ran a Hârn game, but at last the drought is ended.

 It isn’t that I haven’t wanted to play in the setting for the last few years, but moving to a new country can crimp your gaming style.
 It took a while to find other gamers, and I couldn’t convince them to try Hârn, so we played Hero System or variations of 3.5 – both also systems I enjoy – as one-offs or short campaigns.

-But folowing the first Middle East Comic Con last year, the Gulf gaming scene has really taken off.
+But following the first Middle East Comic Con last year, the Gulf gaming scene has really taken off.
 Thanks to the efforts of a few bold gamers who set up some gaming tables, our little gaming group discovered we weren’t the only ones.
 The Gulf Roleplaying Community is behind a tabletop renaissance in the Arabian Gulf.

 And now, at last, I have players who want to play in Hârn.
 A couple of nights ago we created characters for a campaign I’ve designed to fit the transient nature of Middle Eastern life, and the hectic (and often incompatible) nature of working shifts.